firstfloorsoftware/firstfloor_calendar/README.md

 ### Filtering Events by Date Range

 Use the `inRange` extension to filter events that occur within a specific date range.
 This works correctly with multi-day events, all-day events, and recurring events.
+Results are always returned in chronological order, regardless of the order in the source file.

 ```dart
 final start = CalDateTime.date(2024, 3, 1);